POWER ELECTRONICS - 2020/1

 Indicative content includes the following:

-Power Semiconductor Switches (6 hrs): Concept of power electronics, Basic structure, Switching characteristics and I-V characteristics of Thyristors, GTOs, BJTs and Design examples.
+Power Semiconductor Switches and related electronic devices: Concept of power electronics, Basic structure, Switching characteristics and I-V characteristics of Thyristors, GTOs, Triacs, Diodes and Zener Diodes, BJTs and Design examples.

-AC to DC Phase Controlled Rectifiers (3 hrs): Principle of phase control, Single-phase half-wave & full-wave converters, Semi-converters and Design Examples
+AC to DC Phase Controlled Rectifiers: Principle of phase control, Single-phase half-wave & full-wave converters, Semi-converters and Design Examples

-Practical AC to DC Rectifiers (3 hrs): Dual converters, Three-phase converter system using diodes, Three-phase full bridge rectifiers and Design Examples.
+Practical AC to DC Rectifiers: Dual converters, Three-phase converter system using diodes, Three-phase full bridge rectifiers and Design Examples.

-DC to AC Converters (3 hrs): Single-phase voltage source bridge inverters, Pulse-Width Modulated inverters and Design examples.
+DC to AC Converters: Single-phase voltage source bridge inverters, Pulse-Width Modulated inverters and Design examples.

-DC to DC Converters II (3 hrs): Practical switched mode converters, Buck converter, Boost converter, Buck-Boost Converter and Design examples.
+DC to DC Converters: Principles of operation, Control strategies, Types of Choppers, Practical switched mode converters, Buck converter, Boost converter, Buck-Boost Converter and Design examples.

-AC Voltage Converters (3 hrs): Types of ac voltage controllers, Single-phase voltage controller and Design examples.
+AC Voltage Converters: Types of ac voltage controllers, Single-phase voltage controller and Design examples.

-Feedback Control for Converters (3 hrs): Converter models for feedback, Voltage-mode & current-mode controls for DC to DC converters, Introduction to state-space modelling for converters.
+Feedback Control for Converters: Converter models for feedback, Voltage-mode & current-mode controls for DC to DC converters, Introduction to state-space modelling for converters.